|This is an unofficial version.

 to be a public utility, and thereupon the system, works, plant, pipe line, equipment, service or pipeline is a public utility under this Act.

-2(5) Subject to Part IV of The Crown Corporations Public Review and Accountability Act and except for the purposes of conducting a public hearing in respect of an application made to the board under subsection 38(2) or 50(4) of The Manitoba Hydro Act, this Act, other than subsection 83(4) and the regulations under that subsection, does not apply to Manitoba Hydro and the board has no jurisdiction or authority over Manitoba Hydro.
+2(5) Subject to Part 4 of The Crown Corporations Governance and Accountability Act and except for the purposes of conducting a public hearing in respect of an application made to the board under subsection 38(2) or 50(4) of The Manitoba Hydro Act, this Act, other than subsection 83(4) and the regulations under that subsection, does not apply to Manitoba Hydro and the board has no jurisdiction or authority over Manitoba Hydro.

 2(5.1) This Act does not apply to a railway to which The Provincial Railways Act applies.